Free SEO Tool Alert: On-Page Optimization Tool Improves Organic Ranking Elements

 The SEO Multi-Page Information tool is a free on-page optimization tool that you can use for competitor research, or to scope out your own on-page meta data and H1 tags.
 If you find it useful, please bookmark this blog post and run the tool as many times as you want, with as many unique websites as you want.
 There is no limit; you can enter competitor websites all day long as long as you enter them six at a time.
 You can also find this tool embedded within the Content Optimization step of our (also free) online SEO tutorial.

-If you would like to see more free SEO tools, keep an eye on our Free SEO Tool Tuesday blog series.
-Or, if you want to play with all 10 of the free tools now, you can access our free SEO tools from our SEO tutorial.
-All 10 free tools are embedded throughout the online tutorial, and they’re all free, all the time.
+If you would like to see more free SEO tools, then keep an eye on our Free SEO Tool Tuesday blog series.
+Or, if you want to play with all 10 of the free tools now, then you can access our free SEO tools from our SEO tutorial.
+All 10 free tools are embedded throughout the online guide, and they’re all free, all the time.
 (Seriously.
 They’re free.)

 [Editor’s note: Item number 5 in the “5 Ways to Use This Data” section was added two days after publication in response to a blog comment that got us thinking.
 Thank you to reader kwojcie for reminding us that the SEO Multi-Page Information tool lends itself to a worthwhile conversation about when and how to use the meta keywords tag appropriately. — CA]